MistyCommunity/Documentation/src/content/onboarding/get-started/safety-handling.md

 Misty uses a laser sensor located above her right eye to see the world.

-**IMPORTANT!
-Never look directly into a laser!**

-**Do not directly touch the laser or remove the protective cover over this sensor.
-Oils on your finger can cause the laser to disperse into your eyes and CAUSE SEVERE PHYSICAL DAMAGE!**
+Never stare directly into the laser.
+Do not directly touch the laser or remove the protective cover over the laser.
+Oils on your finger can cause the light to disperse into your eyes and increase the risk of physical damage.

 ![Misty laser warning](../../../assets/images/do_not_touch_laser.jpg)